renovatebot/renovate/docs/usage/nuget.md

 ## Alternate feeds

-By default Renovate performs all lookups on `https://api.nuget.org/v3/index.json`, but you can set alternative NuGet feeds.
+By default, Renovate performs all lookups on `https://api.nuget.org/v3/index.json`, but you can set alternative NuGet feeds.
 You can set alternative feeds:

 - in a [`NuGet.config` file](https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file#package-source-sections) within your repository (Renovate will not search outside the repository), or